The Reason Recruiters Are Making the Switch

 - Travel: Travel expenses often occur when a candidate is applying from a distant location, whether it be for a position they would relocate for or your company is hiring remote employees.
 Often, recruiters will have to pay for travel and accommodation for a candidate they are interested in interviewing and would like to speak with face-to-face.

 - Overtime: Video interviewing opens doors to many scheduling conveniences, among them the ability to eliminate the need for it altogether.
-When using pre-recorded video interviewing, recruiters no longer face the need to work overtime to accommodate candidate scheduling needs, saving on those costs.
+When using on-demand video interviewing, recruiters no longer face the need to work overtime to accommodate candidate scheduling needs, saving on those costs.

 - No-Show: Many recruiters know the frustration of a candidate simply not showing up to an interview without notice.
 This is disappointing as it costs time that could have been dedicated towards another task, and resources are often wasted as a result.
-With video interview, there are no resources invested ahead of an interview, so when a candidate does not show up or complete their pre-recorded interview, it has no effect on a recruiter’s productivity level.
+With video hiring, there are no resources invested ahead of an interview, so when a candidate does not show up or complete their pre-recorded interview, it has no effect on a recruiter’s productivity level.

 Time to Hire